ark-network/arkdev.info/docs/quick-start/client.md

 ark-alice balance
 ```

 This guide demonstrates how Alice can interact with the Ark network, including sending a payment to Bob and managing her on-chain and off-chain balances.
-It also shows how Bob can claim a received payment.